ISDementyev/pmUE/README.md

 ![6A5J IKK Peptide](/Screenshots/6A5JSmallIKK.png "Spawned IKK peptide from 6A5J, smaller HUD for future edits")

 ### How to use
 First, open up any UE4 version.
-To be safe, you may use the same one I did, `4.27.2` on Windows.
+To be safe, you may use the same one I did, `4.27.2` on Windows 10.

 Let's say your current C++ UE4 session/project name is `YourProjectName`.
 Any UE4 project has an associated `YourProjectName.Build.cs` file, that appears as the following:
 ```